JarryChou/qcrypto-ldpc/errorcorrection/README_LDPC.md

 - decoding complexity being linear

 Computational Tree (another representation of the tanner graph, but it's not the same graph as the example above, but any tanner graph can be represnted as a computational tree):
+- Assumed there are no cycles (Lesson 4, 18:00)
 ![](./readme_imgs/comp-tree.png)
 - For example starting with variable node 21, and they are connected to various other nodes
 - **Edges** are directed from a variable to check node e.g. 1 to A